aSosunoff/css-intellisense/README.md

 ## Using The Extension

-1. Add `classes.json` to your workspace root, or configure `cssIntellisense.classesFilePath`.
+1. Add `css-intellisense-config.json` to your workspace root and point `classesFilePath` to one or more class map files.
 2. Open a supported file type.
 3. Type inside `class`, `className`, `:class`, or `v-bind:class`.
 4. Use completion suggestions to insert a class.
 5. Hover over a known class to see its description and CSS declaration.

-The class map is reloaded automatically when `cssIntellisense` settings change.
-If you edit the JSON file itself, reload the VS Code window to force the extension to read the updated file.
+The class map is reloaded automatically when `css-intellisense-config.json` is saved.
+If you edit a referenced class map file, reload the VS Code window to force the extension to read the updated file.

 ## Packaging